 - Subsidized Plans.
 If your income is too high for Medicaid, you could still qualify for a subsidized insurance plan.
 The Affordable Care Act, widely known as “Obamacare,” provides subsidies for people with incomes up to 400% of the federal poverty level.
-The lower your income is, the bigger the subsidy, and the less you will pay out-of-pocket for health insurance.
+The lower your income is, the bigger the subsidy, and the less you will pay out of pocket for health insurance.
 However, these subsidies may not be around for too much longer.
-President Donald Trump and leaders in Congress have vowed to repeal the ACA, and it’s not clear yet what – if anything – will replace it.
+Several state attorneys general have challenged the ACA in court, and a federal judge in Texas struck the law down in December 2018.
+The law remains in effect pending an appeal and will likely end up before the Supreme Court.
 For now, you can find out whether you qualify for a subsidy when you apply for coverage at HealthCare.gov.

-- Retail Clinics.
+- Retail Walk-In Clinics.
 Chain drugstores, such as Walgreens, CVS, and Rite Aid, often run small walk-in clinics that can provide basic care.
 These clinics can perform physicals, give vaccinations, write prescriptions, perform routine lab tests, treat minor wounds, and diagnose and treat some common illnesses.
 This care isn’t free, but it often costs less than it would at a doctor’s office.
-The iTriage app can help you find clinics in your area.

 - Urgent Care Centers.
-An urgent care center offers a cheaper and faster alternative to getting care at the emergency room.
+An urgent care center usually offers a cheaper and faster alternative to getting care in the emergency room.
 These centers can stitch up cuts, set bones, treat burns, and treat common diseases.
-You can use the iTriage app to find one or do a search on UrgentCare.com.
+You can find one near you by doing a search on UrgentCare.com.

 - Hill-Burton Hospitals.
 There are also some full-fledged hospitals that provide low-cost care to people without health insurance.
-Hill-Burton facilities receive federal funding each year to provide a certain amount of free or low-cost care each year.
-There are about 143 of these hospitals across the country.
+Hill-Burton facilities receive annual federal funding to provide a certain amount of free or low-cost care each year.
+There are about 130 of these hospitals across the country.
 Check the website of the U.S. Department of Health and Human Services to look for one near you.

 - Drug Discount Plans.
-Medication is one of the most expensive parts of healthcare.
-Drug discount plans, such as the NeedyMeds card, can help keep these costs under control for people who don’t have insurance.
+A prescription drug discount plan, such as the NeedyMeds card, can help people without insurance keep medication costs under control.
 These plans negotiate with pharmacy chains to provide reduced group rates to their cardholders.
-A 2012 study by Consumer World found that using one of these cards can reduce drug costs by an average of 13%.
+A 2012 study by Consumer World found that using one of these cards can reduce drug costs by an average of 16%.
 However, it’s difficult to figure out ahead of time which card will give you the best deal on the drugs you use.
 Your best bet is to sign up for a couple of cards and then check their issuers’ websites to get an idea of what discounts they offer on specific drugs.

 A financial crisis is even worse if you have children.
 Worrying about whether you can afford to support yourself is bad enough, but worrying about whether you can afford to take care of your kids is heartbreaking.

-This is one of the reasons so many government aid programs are aimed specifically at families with children.
-These programs help with childcare, education, and other bills so that children don’t suffer when their parents are in trouble.
-Also, there are nonprofit groups to help parents find affordable childcare.
+Many government aid programs are aimed specifically at families with children.
+These programs help with child care, education, and other bills so children don’t suffer when their parents are in trouble.
+There are also nonprofit groups to help parents find affordable child care.

 Resources for parents include:

 - TANF.
 Temporary Assistance for Needy Families (TANF) is a program run by the federal Administration for Children and Families (ACF).
-It helps cover childcare and other child-rearing costs for families dealing with a financial crisis.
-At the same time, it provides tools to help out-of-work parents find a job.
+It helps cover child care and other child-rearing costs for families dealing with a financial crisis.
+It also provides tools to help out-of-work parents find a job.
 To see if you qualify for this program, use the ACF website to locate the TANF office for your state.

 - Head Start.
 Head Start is an ACF program that helps children from low-income families prepare for school.
 It promotes good health, early learning, and strong families for these at-risk children so they can keep up with their peers when they start school.
-Children can receive Head Start services in daycare centers, dedicated Head Start centers, and their own homes.
+Children can receive Head Start services in day care centers, dedicated Head Start centers, and their own homes.
 To find a Head Start program near you, enter your address into the Head Start locator.
-Then call the number for that program to learn how to apply.
+Then call the applicable program’s number to learn how to apply.

 The best way to cope with a financial crisis is to avoid it before it hits.
 There are several things you can do to protect yourself against disasters.
-For instance, you can carry plenty of insurance to protect your assets in case of a house fire, a car crash, or a major health problem.
-Having a well-stocked emergency fund also gives you an extra cushion.
+For instance, you can carry plenty of insurance to protect your assets in case of a house fire, car crash, or major health problem.
+Having a well-stocked emergency fund in a high-yield savings account also gives you an extra cushion.